 Keep in mind that you do not want your Fill Light to be as bright as your main light source.
 Fill lights should be a 2:1 or 3:1 ratio, meaning that your fill light should only light the shadows a third of the brightness of your key light.
-Keep this in mind when editing to get the most natural looking photo.
+Keep this in mind when editing to get the most natural-looking photo.

-How To Use BeFunky’s Fill Light Tool
+How to Use BeFunky’s Fill Light Tool

-Adjust the amount of Fill Light by dragging the slider until you’ve got the perfect amount of balance.
-For making micro adjustments, you can click on the slider and use the arrow keys on your keyboard to adjust the slider right and left.
+Adjust the amount of fill light by dragging the slider until you’ve got the perfect amount of balance between highlights and shadows.
+To make micro-adjustments, you can click on the slider and use the arrow keys on your keyboard to adjust the slider to the right or the left.

-If you want to get a bit more precise and only adjust the Fill Light in certain areas of your image, click on the Paint Mode* tab (next to Adjust in the Fill Light tool interface) and click the Inverse icon.
-This will allow you to paint the Fill Light onto the portions of your photo that need it most.
-Simply adjust the Brush Size, Brush Hardness, and Brush Strength and paint the Fill Light where you want it.
-When you’re done painting, you can click back over to the Adjust tab to increase or decrease the Fill Light Amount in those chosen areas.
+Click the Invert Selection button, and select Keep.
+Adjust the Brush Size, Brush Hardness, and Brush Strength, and paint the Fill Light where you want it.
+When you’re done painting, you can click back over to the Adjust tab to increase or decrease the Fill Light amount in those chosen areas.

 Using the Fill Light Tool in Erase Mode is a great way to have more control over editing your image.

 See what a difference the Fill Light tool can create in your images?
 You can achieve more balanced exposure and create professional-quality photos in a matter of seconds.
 Knowing how to use BeFunky’s Photo Editor tools will make you look like you've got a professional photography setup, all without having to spend a dime.